extratone/bilge/notes/Notes-Twitter Blue Review.md

+# Notes-Twitter Blue Review

 ## General Notes

+- [ ] According to the expectedly vague, absurd depiction of Twitter Blue's target users, Twitter thinks I, David Blue, should subscribe without a doubt, so I did.
+(In general, I comply with all behavioral suggestions from Twitter, Incorporated, except for Jack Dorsey's implicit endorsement of Apple Notes as an appropriate means of publishing public-facing documentation.)
 - [ ] Bookmark folders don't function on Desktop???
 - [ ] Configurable Navigation is great, but *make Home removable*!
 - [ ] I absolutely love continuing to see ads.